By using this site, you agree to the Privacy Policy and Terms of Use.

 Serving Suggestions

-Component Amount per 100 ml Solution Role
+Component Amount per 100 ml solution Role

-Protein (Egg White/Gelatin) 2 g Pellicle matrix formation
+Protein (egg white/gelatin) 2 g Matrix formation

-Water 100 ml Solvent and spreading agent
+Water 100 ml Solvent and spread agent

-Drying Time 30-60 min Film stabilization
+Drying time 30–60 min Film stabilization

-Temperature 20-25°C Optimal formation condition
+Temperature 20–25°C Optimal formation

 Q&A

-Q1: What exactly is a pellicle?
+What exactly is a pellicle?

-Q3: How do pellicles influence the world of art?
+How do pellicles influence art conservation?

-Q4: Can pellicles be artificially created or manipulated?
+Can pellicles be deliberately formed or engineered?

 Key Takeaways